 What problems does bad technique cause?

 Piano playing can be dangerous!
 It is possible to develop tendinitis, carpal tunnel syndrome, and other disorders.
-However, it is absolutely possible to play without injury.
+However, it is possible to play without injury.

 How do I avoid injury?

 You avoid injury by paying attention to how you feel while you play.
-This can be easier said than done.
+However, this can be easier said than done.
 Many pianists are so distracted while they are playing, that they have no attention left over for their physical well-being.
 Nonetheless, you need to find a way of playing that can be done comfortably.

 Meditation, yoga, Alexander Technique, the Taubman approach, etc., can all be very useful in uncovering and correcting the causes of injury.